ccaum/puppetlabs-bacula/README.md

     UNCOMMON PARAMETERS:
-    director_package              bacula_director_package         The name of the package to install the director storage_package               bacula_storage_package          The name of the package to install the storage client_package                bacula_client_package           The name of the package to install the client
+    manage_db_tables              bacula_manage_db_tables         Whether to manage the SQL tables in te database specified in db_backend.
+Defaults to true manage_db                     bacula_manage_db                Whether to manage creation of the database specified by db_database.
+Default to false.
+In order for this to work, you must declare the `mysql::server` class director_package              bacula_director_package         The name of the package to install the director storage_package               bacula_storage_package          The name of the package to install the storage client_package                bacula_client_package           The name of the package to install the client